bachld97/ios-blogs/AddingFunctionality/content.md

 }
 ```

-It looks promising already.
+It looks promising already!
 However, how can we actually call the `completion` closure with the appropriate data?
 Because the `post<T>()` method is generic, we have no concrete way convert response data into meaningful form to use.

-## Decodable to the rescue
+## Decodable protocol

-The solution is simple, and built-in in Swift.
+The solution is simple, and built-in in Swift, namely `Decodable` protocol.
-Decodable is a protocol which indicates that this object can be created using json data.
+Objects conforming to this protocol can be created by decoding a Json data.
-To be more accurate: **decodable from json data**.

 In order to work with our `post<T>(...)` method, we define a decodable class and change its signature to `post<T: Decodable>`.
 This decodable class represent the response from our server.